 Volcano breath: Measuring sulfur dioxide from space

-Volcanoes erupt, they spew ash, their scarred flanks sometimes run with both lava and landslides.
-But only occasionally.
+IMAGE: This is a lava lake in the crater of Mount Nyiragongo in the Democratic Republic of the Congo. view more Volcanoes erupt, they spew ash, their scarred flanks sometimes run with both lava and landslides.

 Comments